-Impacts Impacts Before Mitigation Mitigation Measures Impacts Following Mitigation project final design has been determined.
-At the discretion of the regulatory agencies, the requirements of the permits may supplement of exceed the requirements of this measure.
-If permits are required, all environmental requirements of the regulatory permits shall be implemented, and the executed permits shall be kept on-site. r ii.
-Within the riparian habitat and buffer, vegetatic removal shall be kept to the minimum necessa removed diseased and/or non-native vegetatio and to implement the features of the Master PI Initial removal of vegetation within the riparian habitat shall be monitored full-time by a qualifie biologist, and weekly spot-check monitoring sh continue throughout the construction of the pro Work within riparian habitat shall not be condu during or immediately after a rain event. ry to n an. ed all ject.
-A restoration plan, prepared by a qualified restoration ecologist, shall be prepared and implemented.
-The restoration plan will include detailed success criteria, typically associated v 80% relative cover to pre-project baseline conditions with less than 10% invasive cover, t provide replacement habitat at an equal or bet value than the existing Oil Creek riparian corric within 5 years of planting.
-The final plan shall t approved by the County of Los Angeles Museu of Natural History, the County Department of Regional Planning, and the permitting agencie (if any).
-At a minimum, restoration requirement included in the plan and implemented shall included in the following: o ter dor, de um s s Native tree replacement requirements consistent with the requirements of the F Pest and Disease Management Plan (BIO/mm-6.2).
-Plant A detailed planting scheme identifying th location and sizes of all container stock. e Details on planned irrigation which shall provide for successful plant establishme survival should occur without supplemen irrigation for at least 2 years.
+Impacts Impacts Before Mitigation Mitigation Measures Impacts Following Mitigation project final design has been determined discretion of the regulatory agencies, the requirements of the permits may supple exceed the requirements of this measure of the requirements are required, all environmenta requirements of the regulatory permits implemented, and the executed permits kept on-site. e ment or e. hall be ii.
+Within the riparian habitat and buffer, ve removal shall be kept to the minimum no removed diseased and/or non-native verand to implement the features of the Ma Initial removal of vegetation within the rip habitat shall be monitored full-time by a biologist, and weekly spot-check monitor continue throughout the construction of the Work within riparian habitat shall not be during or immediately after a rain event. ocessary to getation ster Plan. parian qualified ring shall he project. iii.
+A restoration plan, prepared by a qualific restoration ecologist, shall be prepared a implemented.
+The restoration plan will in detailed success criteria, typically assoc 80% relative cover to pre-project baselin conditions with less than 10% invasive of provide replacement habitat at an equal value than the existing Oil Creek ripariar within 5 years of planting.
+The final plan approved by the County of Los Angeles of Natural History, the County Departme Regional Planning, and the permitting ag (if any).
+At a minimum, restoration requirincluded in the plan and implemented shape the following: and clude iated with e over, to or better a corridor, shall be Museum nt of gencies ements Native tree replacement requirements of consistent with the requirements of Pest and Disease Management Placement (BIO/mm-6.2). f the Plant A detailed planting scheme identification and sizes of all container stock.
+Details on planned irrigation which provide for successful plant establ survival should occur without supp irrigation for at least 2 years. ishment;